-Designing the Individualized Residency Plan
+Collaboratively Developing the Individualized Residency Plan (IRP)

-- Reference activities to ensure familiarity with and applications of New Jersey Core Curriculum Content Standards, the New Jersey Professional Standards for Teachers as defined in N.J.A.C.
-6A:9-3.3 and the New Jersey Standards for Professional Learning as defined inN.J.A.C.
+- Reference activities to ensure familiarity with and applications of New Jersey Student Learning Standards, the New Jersey Professional Standards for Teachers as defined inJ.A.C.
+6A:9-3.3 and the New Jersey Standards for Professional Learning as defined in N.J.A.C.
 6A:9C-3.3;

 - Accountable, with clear learning goals for each resident;

 - Shared for informational purposes only; if the resident is a superintendent, the mentor will consult with the board of education to inform the IRP.
 If the resident is an assistant superintendent or director, the plan will be shared with the superintendent as the resident’s immediate supervisor.
 Please note the mentor has no role in the performance evaluation of the resident as an employee of the board of education and therefore, no role in the BOE decision on renewing or re-contracting.